paluh/purescript-routing-duplex-variant/README.md

 ## Handling root path with `variant'`

 You can use `variant'` combinator toghether with emtpy root path to get proper routing.

+We could define here a dedicated `Root` data type and duplex for it here.
+I'm using the `Unit` type with a bit cheaty duplex to minimize the boilerplate.

 ```purescript